 The primary investment objective is to maximize total investment return while preserving the inflation-adjusted purchasing power of the portfolio.
 Practically speaking, this means the trustees seek to provide substantial and self-sustaining funding for each endowment’s purpose while maintaining principal value so endowments continue to provide a perpetual source of income.
 Total investment return is the sum of interest, dividends and capital appreciation.

 Who decides how the spendable return is utilized?

-Following donor intent, UB Foundation allocates funds to benefit designated departments within the university.
+Following donor intent (as well as legally enforceable conditions of the gift agreement), UB Foundation allocates funds to benefit designated departments within the university.
 From there, appropriate qualified personnel within that department are selected as signatories for the endowment account and granted authority to spend the funds available in the spendable account in compliance with donor expectations.

 What is the spending policy?

 Spending is defined as funds made available annually from the Long-Term Portfolio for university programs and administrative expenses.
-Spending on university programs will be approximately 4% of the donor’s entire original contribution after the first full year of participation in the Long-Term Portfolio.
+Spending rates must account for numerous considerations, including strategic priorities, regulatory requirements and the interests of beneficiaries (including future generations).
+Based on these (and other) factors, spending on university programs will be approximately 4% of the donor’s entire original contribution after the first full year of participation in the Long-Term Portfolio.
 Afterwards, spending will increase at the average rate of inflation, not to exceed 3%, regardless of market performance.
-This approach provides a stable and predictable annual stream of funds for use that maintains the endowment’s purchasing power over time.
+These spending rates, which are typically conservative, are set by the Board of Trustees of the UB Foundation and governed by the New York Prudent Management of Institutional Funds Act (NYPMIFA).
+This approach is designed to provide a stable, predictable and appropriate annual stream of funds for use that maintains the endowment’s purchasing power and real value over time.